Loopring/protocols/packages/loopring_v3/DESIGN.md

 Simple wallets probably don't want to pay for the infrastructure to sign rings all the time for sharing their orders.
 So these will still share the dual author keys.
 But to prevent collisions etc... they should only share the keys with a single ringmatcher/DEX.

-This order sharing is only possible when the orders use the same Merkel trees and operators, so this is not possible for independent DEXs.
-But it's a big advantage for everyone to use the same Merkel trees, even though they have less control over the operator.
+This order sharing is only possible when the orders use the same merkle trees and operators, so this is not possible for independent DEXs.
+But it's a big advantage for everyone to use the same merkle trees, even though they have less control over the operator.

 Recap:
 - DEX/Wallet/Ringmatcher can keep track of his orders and the balances of his users because every order that is used needs to pass through him